astro-turing/Diagenetic_model_LHeureux_2018/README.md

 # L'Heureux Legacy Fortran code
-This is the original Fortran code that was used to produce the results in L'Heureux 2018 paper "Diagenetic Self-Organization and Stochastic Resonance in a Model of Limestone-Marl Sequences".
+This is the Fortran code that was used to produce the results in L'Heureux 2018 paper "Diagenetic Self-Organization and Stochastic Resonance in a Model of Limestone-Marl Sequences".
+The original code is `lheureux.f` and it has comments added by Niklas Hohmann.

+It has been expanded by Johan Hidding to save output into a `hdf5` file and allow reading parameters from a config file.
+However, this seems to cause problems due to the conversion of data types.

+The code has been modified by Lukas van de Wiel to match the Fortran 2008 standard.
+That version is in the `lheureux.f90` file.
+The `.f90` extension seems to be required by Ifort so it is kept here.

 ## Building and running
 Run `make` to build the code with `gfortran`.
 The executable should appear in the `./build` directory.
 Running it will produce several output files in plain text format.

+`make` builds the Fortran 2008 version without the extensions.
+Run `make all` for the original version of the code with the config file reader.

 ## Citation
 If you use this code in your work, please cite both the original paper by Ivan L'Heureux and this repository, following the information in CITATION.cff.